Master of Education in School Leadership

 Applicants seeking admission to the M.Ed. in School Leadership must submit the following directly to the Office of Graduate Admissions:

-3. Pay the $35 Texas Education Accountability System for Educator Preparation Programs Fee (paid to the TEA as required by TAC 229.9.7) if seeking Texas Principal certification
+2. Texas Education Accountability System for Educator Preparation Programs Fee ($35 paid to TEA as required by TAC 229.9.7) if seeking Texas Principal certification

 Application Deadlines: